Fraud Blocker

 Tempe Criminal Defense Attorney

 Criminal convictions can impact your life negatively now and well into the future.
-If you are a resident of Tempe or an out-of-state Arizona State University (ASU) student—and you’ve been arrested and charged with a crime—it is crucial to contact a Tempe criminal defense attorney immediately.
+If you are a resident of Tempe or an out-of-state Arizona State University (ASU) student, and you’ve been arrested and charged with a crime, it is crucial to contact a Tempe criminal defense lawyer immediately.

 The legal team at Grand Canyon Law Group has years of experience protecting the rights of defendants, whether in court or during behind-the-scenes negotiations.
-As a former prosecutor, our lead attorney—Ryan McPhie—has handled thousands of criminal cases from the prosecution side and from the defense side.
-This experience working as both a prosecutor and a defense attorney is invaluable for our clients.
-Call us today for a free consultation at (928) 378-36004.
+As a former prosecutor, our lead attorney, Ryan McPhie, has handled thousands of criminal cases on both the prosecution and defense sides.
+This experience, working as both a prosecutor and a defense attorney, is invaluable to our clients.

 OUR PAST RESULTS

-In the summer of 2017, Grand Canyon Law Group assisted a driver whom police pulled over for driving with his bright lights on.
+In the summer of 2017, Grand Canyon Law Group assisted a driver who was pulled over for driving with his brights on.
 The officer smelled alcohol on the driver’s breath, took him to the police station, and charged him with DUI.
-Ryan McPhie was able get the criminal charges dismissed.
+Ryan McPhie had the criminal charges dismissed.

 Grand Canyon Law Group has also managed to have DUI charges reduced to reckless driving in many past cases.
-In June 2017, a former client praised Ryan McPhie on his unwavering pursuit of justice, his forthrightness, and his knowledge of the law after achieving such a result and saving his career.
+In June 2017, a former client praised Ryan McPhie for his unwavering pursuit of justice, his forthrightness, and his knowledge of the law after achieving the result and saving his career.

-In 2018, Ryan McPhie assisted an Arizona client involved in a hit and run accident to secure a very beneficial plea agreement, allowing him to plead “responsible” to a civil traffic ticket instead of a criminal offense, according to the client.
-The client specifically applauded the high level of communication offered by Grand Canyon Law Group, which he said made the entire process less stressful than he imagined.
+In 2018, Ryan McPhie assisted an Arizona client involved in a hit-and-run accident in securing a favorable plea agreement, allowing the client to plead “responsible” to a civil traffic ticket rather than a criminal offense, according to the client.
+The client specifically praised Grand Canyon Law Group for its high level of communication, which he said made the entire process less stressful than he expected.

 TYPES OF CRIMINAL DEFENSE LAW CASES HANDLED BY GRAND CANYON LAW GROUP